Arjun-berko/Movie-Data-Pipeline/README.md

 ## Features
 - An Apache Airflow-managed ETL pipeline for seamless orchestration (setup only, DAG implementation to be added soon).
-- Box Office Mojo's scraping for top box office data.
+- Box Office Mojo's scraping for Box Office weekend no.1 releases for every weekend for the past 22 years, separately for UK and USA.
-- TMDb API integration for enriching scraped data.
+- TMDb API integration data called to find detailed data for each unique movie in both lists.
-- Data processing with Pandas for enhanced analytics after each extraction.
+- Data processing with Pandas for enhanced analytics after each extraction based on analysis requirements.
 - PostgreSQL integration for data storage, managed with Docker Compose.
-- Power BI dashboard for insightful visualization of movie data, provided separately to GITHUB.
+- Power BI dashboard for insightful visualization of movie data, provided separately from GITHUB.
+- Metrics investigated include, difference in popularity of genres across UK and USA, relation between runtime and revenue, release month and genre, among others.

 ## Workflow Overview